Bright, colorful swirls make this Rainbow Cheesecake pretty to look at, and this is my favorite fluffy cheesecake recipe with a hint of lemon- divine!

 If you don’t have a leak-proof cheesecake pan, then you’ll want to wrap the base of your cheesecake pan several times with heavy-duty foil to prevent water from seeping into the pan while baking.
 Don’t skip the water bath.
 It prevents the cheesecake from cracking on top.
 Place the cheesecake pan into a larger pan that is filled halfway with water.
 This is called a water bath.
 It sounds super-fancy, but really that’s all there is to it.

 I placed my 9-inch cheesecake pan into a 10×10 square cake pan and baked it for 45 minutes.
-Then I like to turn the oven off and let the cheesecake remain in the oven for 1 more hour before removing to let cool completely.
+Then I like to turn the oven off and let the cheesecake remain in the oven for 1 more hour before removing it to let cool completely.
 Finally, I let it set up overnight in the refrigerator.

 In the meantime, I place threatening notes all over the kitchen, telling my boys not to dare touch this work of art before it’s ready, or they will have to sit and watch me enjoy multiple slices before I even think about letting them have a bite.